 Visit our always up to date best gaming monitor buyer’s guide for more information and the best deals available.

 Along with the ASUS PG35VQ, the Acer Predator X35 is the best gaming monitor currently available as it offers an incredibly responsive performance while at the same time delivering an otherworldly HDR picture quality!

 In case your favorite games don’t support HDR, consider the LG 38GL950G instead; it’s cheaper yet offers a notably larger screen with better colors and even faster pixel response time with no ghosting or overshoot.

-Another alternative would be to get an OLED TV such as the LG B9 or wait for one the upcoming 2020 models.
+Another alternative would be to get an OLED TV such as the LG B9 or wait for one of the upcoming 2020 models.

 Lastly, you may want to consider waiting for Mini LED displays, which would have over twice as many dimming zones and would, therefore, reduce the amount of blooming and haloing, among other things.